 About Me

-I am a first-year Cognitive and Affective Neuroscience Ph.D.
-Student in the Department of Psychology at Northwestern University.
-I am working with Dr. Katie Insel in the Child & Adolescent Translational Science Lab for my research training.
-I conduct research using brain imaging and behavioral data to study patterns of adolescents' executive function and cognitive control and how this may be related to the development of psychopathology during this critical time of brain maturation.
+I am a Cognitive and Affective Neuroscience PhD Student in the Department of Psychology at Northwestern University.
+I conduct my research training with Dr. Katie Insel in the Child & Adolescent Translational Science Lab .
+Here, I conduct research using brain imaging and behavioral data to study patterns of adolescents' executive function and cognitive control and how this may be related to the development of psychopathology during this critical time of brain maturation.

 I spent three years following my undergraduate education as a post-baccalaureate fellow at the National Institute of Mental Health.
 I worked in the Section on Functional Imaging Methods under Dr. Peter Bandettini analyzing functional connectivity in resting-state fMRI and how to leverage connectivity information to enhance brain-behavior predictions.
 I also had the opportunity to work in the Clinical & Translational Neuroscience Branch under Dr. Karen Berman .
 There, I conducted research using brain imaging to investigate the relationship between gonadal hormone fluctuations and the brain at rest in healthy women, men, and women using oral contraceptives.